 I miss material handkerchiefs,

 She notes the fact that she never has a hanky up her sleeve and that unlike her own youthful days, her children look “neglected”.
 They have to have their noses cleaned, metaphorically one would assume, by strangers.

 The next lines are part of a rhetorical question she asks herself.
 Why, she wonders, does she not buy a 50p pack of tissues to keep in her bag?
 There is some “awkwardness” that prevents her from doing this that she can’t figure out.
 It is related to her inability, in some part of her mind, to give up the idea of a handkerchief.
 She doesn’t want to carry one, but she also doesn’t want to give in to the trends of the present.

 But it isn’t mine.
 I’ll let it go.

 In the final stanza of ‘Material’, the speaker adds that she knows she’ll eventually “let it go”.
 “It” in these lines is the connection to a handkerchief.
 It doesn’t belong to her, it isn’t her’s to cling onto.
 The same, she adds, can be said about her mother.
 The mood becomes more solemn in these lines as the speaker addresses her mother’s death.
 She died “not leaving handkerchiefs / but tissues and uncertainty”.

 The last lines of ‘Material’ are moving.
-They address themes of ageing, life, death, and tradition.
+They address themes of aging, life, death, and tradition.
 She recalls her mother’s words when she too finally turned to the 50p kind of tissue.
 She said that this is “your material / to do with, daughter what you will”.
 In a wider context, the handkerchief and tissue paper come to symbolize life.
 As well as the choices one makes as they age.
 They represent how one chooses to live and the amount of the past they allow to penetrate the present.
-Then also, how they will mould those in their care.
+Then also, how they will mold those in their care.